maxplanck-ie/TheWhoTheWhatTheHuh/README.md

   * md5sum must be present
   * The Pillow python module must be relatively up to date and functional (can't install in Ubuntu and have it work in CentOS).
   * There must be an available sendmail server somewhere.
 This package currently does not support authentication, but that could presumably be added.
+  * pigz
+  * splitFastq, which comes in this repository but must be compiled manually